 Thrives in full sun to partial shade, prefers well-drained soil and moderate watering.

 Indigenous cultures have treasured this dream herb for centuries, weaving it into healing traditions and spiritual ceremonies.
-Its reputation extends well beyond dream enhancement, with diverse therapeutic applications that continue today.
+Its uses extend well beyond dream enhancement, with diverse therapeutic applications that continue today.

 Traditional medicinal uses include:

 These practices have been preserved through oral tradition.
 Knowledge passes from healers to apprentices across generations.
-Many indigenous communities still incorporate Calea zacatechichi into their wellness routines today.
+Many indigenous communities in Mexico still incorporate this herb into their wellness routines today.

 Traditional preparation methods vary by region and purpose.
 Healers often dried the leaves before grinding them into powder.
 Some communities prepared infusions by steeping the dried herb in hot water.
 Others created poultices for external use or burned the plant as ceremonial incense.
-The notably bitter taste was often considered part of its medicinal value.
+The notably bitter taste was often considered part of its medicinal value—a sign the herb was working.

 Modern home usage methods:

-Contemporary users often report vivid dreaming and enhanced dream recall.
+Many users take this herb about 30 minutes before bed, often combined with intention-setting practices.
+Contemporary users frequently report vivid dreaming and enhanced dream recall.
+Some prefer smoking small amounts alongside their tea for stronger effects.
 However, most modern applications rely on personal experiences rather than clinical studies.
 Scientific research remains limited, making these uses largely anecdotal1.

 Used medicinally and in spiritual practices by indigenous cultures in Mexico and Central America to induce visions and dreams.